Skip to main content

 The target Tomcat version for major version 7 is now Tomcat 11.

-The impact is that Tomcat 11 is using Jakarta EE 11 instead of JEE 8 for previous Simplicité version's Tomcat 9 target.
-This means if your code is using imports like javax.servlet.* you MUST refactor them to jakarta.servlet.*.
-Except if you have some other very specific code, the only potential usages of these package are in the following platform hooks: customStartPage, customErrorResponse and customAuth/customAuthPage.
+Tomcat 11 uses Jakarta EE 11 instead of JEE 8, which was used in previous Simplicité version's Tomcat 9 target.
+As a result, imports such as javax.servlet.* must be updated to jakarta.servlet.*.
+Typically, the usage of these packages occurs in the following platform hooks: customStartPage, customErrorResponse, and customAuth/customAuthPage.

 Server-side components